Bufo alvarius is a species of toad living around creek beds and streams flowing through the Southern United States and Mexico.

-In Arizona, an individual may bag up to 10 of these toads legally with a fishing license, but can be charged for being in the possession of a controlled substance if it’s deemed the animal is going to be used for recreational purposes.
-This is a bit of a grey area, because there aren’t many uses for this toad beyond its psychoactive effects.
+In Arizona, an individual may bag up to 10 of these toads legally with a fishing license but can be charged for possessing a controlled substance if it’s deemed the animal is going to be used for recreational purposes.
+This is a bit of a grey area because there aren’t many uses for this toad beyond its psychoactive effects.

 Bufo toad venom and 5-MeO-DMT are currently being explored for use in psychedelic-assisted psychotherapy.

 There are a few ethical concerns with using natural toad venom.